Ai Agents 3 min read

 Physical Intelligence positions π0.7 as a universal operating system for robotics.
 The underlying architecture is designed to decouple the artificial brain from specific hardware bodies.

 These technical deployments parallel a massive influx of capital.
-Reports from late March 2026 indicate Physical Intelligence is raising $1 billion at an $11 billion valuation, potentially led by Founders Fund and Lightspeed Venture Partners.
-This follows a $600 million round at a $5.6 billion valuation in late 2025.
+Reports from late March 2026 indicate Physical Intelligence is in talks to raise $1 billion at an $11 billion valuation, with investors including Founders Fund, Lightspeed Venture Partners, Thrive Capital, and Lux Capital.
+This would follow a $600 million round at a $5.6 billion valuation in November 2025, led by CapitalG.

 If you deploy robotic hardware, you should evaluate steerable foundation models against your existing specialist stack.
 The ability to generate reliable low-level motor commands from a generalized VLA model means you can prioritize hardware integration and prompt orchestration over collecting thousands of manual training demonstrations.